-This botanical impact assessment was requested to inform the environmental planning and authorisation process being followed for the proposed development of a solar energy facility, a new dam and pipeline, pumpstation expansion, and new growing facilities (Phases 1 & 2) on the Romansbaai abalone farm, near Gansbaai, in the Western Cape (see Figure 1).
+This botanical impact assessment was requested to inform the environmental planning and authorisation process being followed for the proposed development of a solar energy facility, a new dam and pipeline, pumpstation expansion, and new growing facilities (Phases 1 & 2) on the Romansbaai abalone farm, near Gansbaai, in the Western Cape (see Figures 1a and 1b).
 The total study area property is about 50ha in extent, and is located west of the road to Danger Point from Gansbaai.
+Two development layout were proposed for assessment - Alternative 1 (Figure 1a) and the applicant's preferred Alternative 2 (Figure 1b).